ADHD Burnout in Mothers: Signs, Causes and Recovery

 How Perinatal Mental Health Care Can Better Support Mothers With ADHD

-Most standard postpartum care was designed for neurotypical nervous systems.
-The assumption is that with rest, emotional support, and perhaps some medication, a new mother will find her feet.
-For neurodivergent mothers, that model often misses entirely.
+Most standard postnatal care was designed for neurotypical nervous systems.
+The assumption is that with rest, emotional support, and perhaps some medication, a mother will find her feet.
+For neurodivergent caregivers, that model often misses entirely.

-What care that fits ADHD mothers looks like:
+What care that fits ADHD caregivers looks like:

-• Recognising ADHD risk factor for postnatal depression (PPD), not a separate issue to be managed elsewhere
+• Recognising ADHD as a risk factor for postnatal depression (PPD), not a separate issue to be managed elsewhere

 • Screening for ADHD in women and mothers presenting with PPD, anxiety, or burnout that has not responded to standard treatment

-• Sensory-aware environments in clinical spaces, quieter waiting rooms, dimmable lighting, written information alongside verbal
+• Sensory-aware environments in clinical spaces, quieter waiting rooms, dimmable lighting, and written information alongside verbal

 • Executive-function-aware communication, like written summaries after appointments, reminders that do not rely on memory alone

-• Collaborative planning that treats the mother as the expert on her own nervous system
+• Collaborative planning that treats the parent as the expert on her own nervous system

 • Practitioners who are trained in both perinatal mental health services and neurodivergence, not one or the other